 Minnesota Psychology Licensure Requirements

-Three Steps to Become a Psychologist in Minnesota
+Three Steps to Becoming a Psychologist in Minnesota

-2. Earn a PhD or PsyD in Psychology.
+2. Earn a PsyD or PhD in psychology.

 Minnesota Psychologist Licensing Process

 After completing your doctoral degree, your first step towards obtaining your Minnesota psychology license will be to submit an application for licensure to the Board through their online portal.
 Along with this application, you will also need to pay a total of $532 in fees to the Board, which covers the licensure fee, an FBI background check fee, and a Minnesota criminal history check fee.
 The online application contains instructions for all of the information you will need to provide during this step.
 You do not have to complete the parts of the application that document your supervised postdoctoral hours (see Step 2 below).

 2. Gain two years of supervised professional experience in your area of training.